 What is a Garden of Remembrance and what facilities may be provided there?

-The Garden of Remembrance is a special area, often next to the crematorium, which is set aside for the disposal of cremated remains.
-As the gardens are constantly in use, it may not be possible or appropriate to mark or identify the exact location of individual cremated remains.
+The Garden of Remembrance is a special area next to the crematorium, which is set aside for the dispersal of cremated remains.
+The Garden is a shared burial area and cremated remains are placed within a biodegradable container prior to burial or can be scattered directly into the grave.
+The family can choose to be present at burial.
+As the gardens are constantly in use, it is not possible or appropriate to mark or identify the exact location of individual cremated remains.
+Cut flowers only can be placed in the Garden of Remembrance.

 What memorial facilities are available at crematoria?